 AltHANCo will download the data from Huddle who will then make the data available for their service provider for use in the performance of their services to AltHanCo.

-The Contract between Xoserve and AltHanCo will include the requirement that data is stored securely, that data may only be used for the permitted purpose, that the data must be destroyed or returned at the end of the contract term.
+AltHANCo have requested Xoserve to not insert a clause into the agreements which require AltHANCo to delete or return the data at the end of the two year contract term.
+Instead, AltHANCo propose that they are expected to delete the data within a given time period, to be agreed between Xoserve and AltHANCo, after the service has closed.

 What is the purpose for sharing the data?

 The purposes and justifications are set out in the earlier sections of this report.